CityOfPhiladelphia/phila.gov-department-legislative-affairs-aws-deploy/README.md

 1.)
 Select the base: “Main” and compare: “Staging” options
     a.)
 It will let you know whether you are able to merge, or it will tell you if there are issues that need to be resolved.

 2.)
 Select “Create Pull Request” button.

 3.)
 Give the pull request a Title and a Description.
     a.)
 Provide a short description that will help someone else understand what changes were made.

 4.)
 Click the “Create Pull Request” button.

 5.)
 Confirm all the checks have been passed and that there are no conflicts with the base branch.

 6.)
 Click the “Merge Pull Request” button.

 7.)
 You will be prompted for a “Commit Message”
     a.)
 It will give you a starter message which you can use or add your own.

 8.)
-Once added click on the “Confirm Merge” button
+Once added click on the “Confirm Merge” button.

 9.)
 You are done!
 Changes should be visible within a few minutes; you may need to refresh your browser to see the changes.